Python-SIP/sip/docs/api_14.rst

         component parts are returned in this structure.
     :return:
         a non-zero value if the object is a Python method object.

+.. c:function:: void *sipGetModuleUserState()

+    This returns the address of the user supplied module state structure set by :c:func:`sipSetModuleUserState`.

+    :return:
+        the address of the state structure.

 .. c:function:: PyObject *sipGetPyObjectRef(void *cppptr, sipTypeID type_id)